sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

    ![github-advisory-database](images/g9.png)

-1. Add the provided code to the **WebGoat/pom.xml** file as shown in the below screenshotwith the below code.
+1. Add the provided code to the **WebGoat/pom.xml** file as shown in the screenshot and delete the existing lines as mentioned.

       ```xml
         <dependency>